- The last mile is the last stage in the eCommerce fulfillment process

-Omnichannel supply chains give buyers options for how they purchase, obtain and return items.
+Omnichannel supply chains give buyers options for purchasing, obtaining, and returning items.

 For example, clothing brand Banana Republic lets customers order online, in-store or in-app.

-Inventory forecasting is the process of using previous purchase history and trends to predict future demand for specific inventory items.
-After all, only orders that are in-stock can be delivered on time.
+Inventory forecasting uses previous purchase history and trends to predict future demand for specific inventory items.
+After all, only orders that are in stock can be delivered on time.

 Discounted Shipping Rates

-For example, here’s the cheaper Easyship rates for shipping from New York to Denver with USPS.
+For example, here are the cheaper Easyship rates for shipping from New York to Denver with USPS.

 To see how much you’ll save on your next shipment, try our Free Shipping Rate Calculator.
 Enter your package weight and destination for an instant look at all available discounts from Easyship.

 The last mile is when the courier transports your item from the shipping distribution hub to the customer.
 Amidst the shift to eCommerce and the pandemic, shipping costs and lead times have been in flux.
 Meanwhile, buyer expectations for fast and free delivery are inflating.